 Probiotic supplements contain healthy live bacteria and yeasts and are sometimes prescribed to treat IBS.
 The aim is to provide the gut with more helpful bacteria to push out the bad bacteria that may be causing issues, bulk up stools, improve the barrier layer of the intestines, and help excrete toxic substances.
 Healthy bacteria can also be found in fermented foods (but in smaller amounts).
 Prebiotics are a type of fiber that ferments in the large intestine and provides fuel for the healthy bacteria allowing them to flourish in the gut and can be found in food and supplements.

-One of the great benefits of learning about probiotics and prebiotics is that it has helped me understand why some foods cause me issues.
+One of the great benefits of learning about probiotics, fermented food and prebiotics is that it has helped me understand why some foods cause me issues.
 Have you ever noticed how gassy you can be after eating garlic and onion, or beans!
 Some of these foods affect me more than others and it took some trial and error before I figured out what foods and quantities were right for me, but I’m glad I did as it now helps me manage my IBS symptoms.

 How to consume probiotics

 In addition to probiotic supplements, probiotics are also found in fermented foods including: